MicrosoftDocs/power-automate-docs/articles/teams/create-flows-power-apps-app.md

 ---
-title: Create flows using the Power Apps app in Teams | Microsoft Docs
+title: Create flows using the Power Apps app in Microsoft Teams (Preview) | Microsoft Docs
 description: Create flows using the Power Apps app in Teams.
 author: msftman
 manager: kvivek